Lomi Composter Review: A Sustainable Solution To Food Waste

 1. Eco-Express mode: This mode is the fastest and takes 3-5 hours to complete.
 Eco-Express is meant for general cooked or raw food waste and is the best mode for those wanting the fastest result and lowest energy consumption.
 You can add this soil to your green bin (if your community has this program), or you can add it to the next cycle that you run with Lomi!
 Note: Do not put bioplastics, compostable commercial goods, or packaging in this mode.

 2. Lomi Approved mode: This mode takes 5-8 hours to complete and is meant for food waste, bioplastics, and Lomi Approved packaging and products.
-Lomi recommends a ratio of 1:10 bioplastics to food waste and to make sure that you use a LomiPod when running this mode.
+Lomi recommends a ratio of 1:10 bioplastics to foodstuffs and to make sure that you use a LomiPod when running this mode.

 3. Grow Mode: This takes 16-20 hours and is meant only for fruit and vegetable waste and cannot process bioplastics or processed/cooked foods.
 This mode runs at a low heat setting to preserve the microorganisms that are beneficial in creating nutrient-rich dirt.
 Be sure to also add a LomiPod when running this mode for the best results.
 Note: Do not put bioplastics, compostable commercial goods, or packaging in this mode.

-Lomi composter review – My honest thoughts and experiences after using it for 1 month
+My honest thoughts and experience after using Lomi for 1 month

-Okay, let’s get into my experiences with using the Lomi countertop composter for nearly a month now.
+Okay, let’s get into my experience actually using the Lomi countertop composter for nearly a month now.

 Design, build quality, and thoughts on general use

-I have to say, the design, and build quality are both of a high standard, and the appliance just has an air of ‘premium’ to it.
+I have to say, the design, and build quality are both of a very high standard, and the appliance has a real sense of ‘premium’ to it as you can hopefully see from some of my product photos.

 Lomi is an attractive looking countertop appliance that should look nice in most kitchens